Are you interested in starting your own private practice?

 I am very grateful to the people who have helped and mentored me, and I would love to help others in the same way.

-Let’s get into it – 9 things I wish someone had told me about starting a private practice!
+Let’s get into it – 9 things you must know about starting a private practice!

 (I love that William and Juli put this first!
 Figuring out your “why” is the most important step in most journeys, including your personal, professional, and financial ones!)